Updated: Apr 13

-I have been surviving with my meal prep for a last couple of days since it’s hard to go groceries with kids.
+I have been surviving with my meal prep for the last couple of days since it’s hard to go get groceries with kids.
 But finally, I have no protein sources in my fridge, so I’m going to use canned mackerel for today’s recipe.

 Thank you very much for reading!